 Carla holds two master’s degrees, from Princeton Theological Seminary and from Hunter College, City University of New York, and a bachelor’s degree from New York University.
 Carla received her doctorate at The Graduate Center, City University of New York.
 You can read her dissertation, “Escribiendo para desahogarme: Release and Resistance in a Middle School Bilingual Writing Workshop” at CUNY.

 Carla is an elected member (term 2018-2022) of the National Council of Teachers of English (NCTE) Middle Level Section Steering Committee, the governance body of the Section.
 In addition, she is a member of the International Literacy Association (ILA) and the American Educational Research Association (AERA).
-Carla has published in the ALAN Review (from the Assembly on Literature for Adolescents of the NCTE) and the International Literacy Association magazine, Literacy Today.
-You can also read her blog, Bilingual Matters: A Bilingual Blog Sharing Love & Lessons from Classroom Moments.
+Carla has published in the ALAN Review (from the Assembly on Literature for Adolescents of the NCTE), the Oxford Research Encyclopedia of Education, the International Journal of Bilingual Education and Bilingualism, and the International Literacy Association magazine, Literacy Today.
+Her most recent work, En Comunidad: Lessons for Centering the Voices and Experiences of Bilingual Latinx Students, co-authored with Luz Yadira Herrera, is available from Heinemann.